Mountains, lakes, buildings and everything in between – here’s why you should add it to your post-pandemic travel list, and what to do once you arrive

 Take to the sky for a flight over Geneva and enjoy breathtaking views of the city.
 For unparalleled views of Lake Geneva, the Alps and the Jura mountains, you need to get into the air.
 The ride lasts three-hours and unfolds beautiful vistas as it goes.
 Adding another layer of magic to the dreamy experience, you’ll be served a Swiss cheese fondue as you look down at the world below – perfection or what?

 Hike at Swiss National Park

-The Alps’ oldest national park boasts an 100km network of trails amid serene mountainous views.
+The Alps’ oldest national park boasts a 100km network of trails amid serene mountainous views.
 There are 21 routes that cater to a range of abilities, with most of the walks covering various altitudes and – of course – world-class views.
-For keen hikers there’s an option to stay within the park at the Chamanna Cluozza or mountain hut in English, which sleeps 44 walkers in dormitories.
+For keen hikers, there’s an option to stay within the park at the Chamanna Cluozza or mountain hut in English, which sleeps 44 walkers in dormitories.

 See how Gruyère cheese is made

 You most certainly can’t go to Switzerland without eating copious amounts of cheese.
 But we suggest going a step further by immersing yourself in the art of cheese making by heading to La Maison du Gruyère.
 They put on guided tours of the factory so guests can see and learn about how the famously addictive food is made.
-There’s also an interactive exhibition which appeals to each of the senses, giving you the opportunity to taste, smell, touch, see and hear the process of that goes into each block.
+There’s also an interactive exhibition which appeals to each of the senses, giving you the opportunity to taste, smell, touch, see and hear the process that goes into each block.